Key Takeaway

 Sleep and Tirzepatide Therapy

-That said, melatonin is not a solution for all sleep problems.
+But melatonin isn't a solution for all sleep problems.
 If you have chronic insomnia, sleep apnea, or restless legs syndrome, those conditions need their own evaluation and treatment.

 What to Watch For

-• Morning drowsiness.
-If you are using a higher dose of melatonin (above 5 mg) and also experiencing fatigue from reduced calorie intake on tirzepatide, the combined effect may leave you groggy in the morning.
+- Morning drowsiness.
+If you're using a higher dose of melatonin (above 5 mg) and also experiencing fatigue from reduced calorie intake on tirzepatide, the combined effect may leave you groggy in the morning.
 Try lowering the melatonin dose first.

-• Blood sugar changes.
+- Blood sugar changes.
 Limited evidence suggests melatonin may have mild effects on glucose metabolism.
-If you are using tirzepatide for diabetes, continue your standard blood sugar monitoring and report anything unusual to your provider.
+If you're using tirzepatide for diabetes, continue your standard blood sugar monitoring and report anything unusual to your provider.

 When to See a Doctor